Acquit: Absolve a person legally from an accusation of criminal guilt

 Judicial review: Review of a legislative, judicial, or executive branch action or law by the courts to see if it complies with the constitution

-Judicial waiver: Affords the juvenile court judge the authority to transfer a case to adult criminal court
+Judicial waiver: Affords the juvenile court judge the authority to transfer a case to an adult criminal court

 Jurisdiction: Authority of a court to hear and decide a particular case